Attractions at the Planetarium

 Sir Thomas Brisbane

-The new display about Sir Thomas Brisbane contains information about his life, his time as Governor of New South Wales, and of his astronomical work.
+The display about Sir Thomas Brisbane contains information about his life, his time as Governor of New South Wales, and of his astronomical work.
 There is also a relief panel of Sir Thomas, and a recent bronze bust created by local sculptor, Peter Dornan, as well as other items associated with Sir Thomas.
 The display also houses a time capsule to be opened in 2037.

 Skylore: Aboriginal and Torres Strait Islander Astronomy